USEPA/e-manifest/docs/src/Services/Manifest/correct.md

 by PPC or is currently being processed by PPC.

 The service accepts Manifest data in JSON format compliant with the {{#include ../../components/manifest-json-link.md}}.
 All submission types are supported by this service.
-For the `"DataImage5Copy"` and `"Image"` submission types, the service supports (but does not mandate) receiving the scanned compressed document attachment (Printed/Paper, Signed, Scanned Manifest form-2050).
+For the `"DataImage5Copy"` and `Image` submission types, the service supports (but does not mandate) receiving the scanned compressed document attachment (Printed/Paper, Signed, Scanned Manifest form-2050).
 If a user wishes to send a manifest attachment, it shall be passed as a multipart binary content.
 (See sample client implementation for details at:

 https://github.com/USEPA/e-manifest/tree/master/Services-Information/sample-client For the `"DataImage5Copy"`
-and `"Image"` submission types, if the Manifest contains an attachment the following metadata JSON elements shall be presented in the Manifest JSON:
+and `Image` submission types, if the Manifest contains an attachment the following metadata JSON elements shall be presented in the Manifest JSON:

 ```json